rkapsi/wecan/README.md

 ## Use-Case

 I have a CAN-bus BMS that communicates strictly at 500 kbit/s and I have a Wakespeed that runs by default at 250 kbit/s but can be configured to use 500 kbit/s.
-The traditional way of doing it is to plug the BMS into its own CAN-bus port and enable the `CAN-bus BMS (500 kbit/s)` profile and the Wakspeed and any other VE.Can Device into the other CAN-bus port and enable the `VE.Can & CAN-bus BMS (250 kbit/s)` profile for it.
+The traditional way of doing it is to plug the BMS into its own CAN-bus port and enable the `CAN-bus BMS (500 kbit/s)` profile and the Wakspeed into the other CAN-bus port and enable the `VE.Can & CAN-bus BMS (250 kbit/s)` profile for it.
 In this configuration the GX Device becomes a CAN-bus Bridge and a critical element in the system that cannot work without it.

 My proposal is to configure the Wakespeed to use 500 kbit/s and connect it to the same CAN-bus as the BMS but this will break the GX Device integration because the `CAN-bus BMS (500 kbit/s)` profile will disregard non-BMS messages.
 The GX Device will ignore the Wakespeed and you can't make use of DVCC for example.
 The solution is to configure the CAN-bus port to use the `VE.Can & CAN-bus BMS (250 kbit/s)` profile at 500 kbit/s.
 In this scenario the GX Device can play a role in your electrical system but it's not a critical element.

+Ideally Victron Energy should either replace the `CAN-bus BMS (500 kbit/s)` profile with a `VE.Can & CAN-bus BMS (500 kbit/s)` option, or offer it as a new option, or re-work the CAN-bus configuration altogether.
+Let the user choose which bitrate and protocols they want to run over any given CAN-bus port and offer the profiles as recommended presets.

 ## Installation